 The FSU COM has adopted a pass/fail grading system for the first and second years (See Student Handbook).
-To achieve a grade of Pass in BMS 6041 (Host-Defense) a student must earn a minimum of 182 points as described in the table below, including a minimum of 90 points from the assessment category.
-The final grade of a student who accumulates 182 total points but has not achieved the minimum required number of points in any non-assessment category will be at the discretion of the course directors following discussion and any required remedial action.
+To achieve a grade of Pass in BMS 6041 (Host-Defense) a student must earn a minimum of 168 points as described in the table below, including a minimum of 90 points from the assessment category.
+The final grade of a student who accumulates 168 total points but has not achieved the minimum required number of points in any non-assessment category will be at the discretion of the course directors following discussion and any required remedial action.

-Category tegory Criteria for points Points MINIMUM REQUIRED MAXIMUM POSSIBLE ASSESSMENTS (Minimum total points required = 90) Overall score of ≥ 75% 100 points 90 100 Overall score 70.0-74.9% 90 points 30 100
+Category Criteria for points Points MINIMUM REQUIRED MAXIMUM POSSIBLE ASSESSMENTS (Minimum to tal points required = 90) End of course NBME exam average (50% Exam 1, 50% Overall score of ≥ 75% 100 points 90 100 Overall score 70.0-74.9% 90 points Exam 2) Score < 70.0% 0 points TOTAL ASSESSMENT 90 100 NON-ASSESSMENT CATEGORIES (Minimum total points required = 78)

-End of course NBME exam average (40% midblock, 60% Score < 70.0% 0 p final) 0 points · TO TAL ASSESSMENT 90 100 NON-ASSESSMENT CATEGOR RIES (Minimum total points required = 92) Assignments On-time submission of assignment due 10/18 11:59 PM 1 points Senior Mentor Visit #2 Satisfactory completion of assignment 4 points 6 7 Professional behavior (includes timely scheduling and follow through of meeting) 2 points On-time submission of assignment due 11/19 11:59 PM 1 points Senior Mentor Visit #3 Satisfactory completion of assignment 4 points 6 7 Senior Mentor Visit #3 Professional behavior (includes timely scheduling and follow through of meeting, and delivery of certificate of appreciation) 2 points Ü , CITI Modules On time submission due 12/9 5:00 PM 5 points 5 5 DIOOi On-time completion due 10/25 at 5:00 PM 1 point 1 1 PICO assignment Evidence of effort and resubmission if requested 2 points 15 33 Critical reading template On time submission due 11/14 at 5:00 PM 1 point 1 1 Critical reading template Evidence of effort and resubmission if requested RUBRIC 13 26 ICS module Reflection Rubric due 10/27 11:59 PM 2 points 2 4 Professional Identity Formatio n (Minimum total points required = 43) General professionalism: Includes proper attire and behaviors not covered below -1 point/event On time arrival, CLC (x8): On time - Includes GU practice and BLS 1 point each 8 16 preparedness, and CLC (x8): Evidence of preparation 1 point each 8 10 professionalism are expected Small groups (x5): On time 1 point each 5 10 for ALL required sessions.
-Small groups (x5): Tuesday AM preparation 1 point each 5 10 Includes, but not limited to, all Jigsaw PM preparation and participation (x2) 2 points each 4 4 activities at right: Required large groups (x6): On time and present for entire session 1 point each 6 6 Completion of Formative Self-assessments (x7) 1 point each 7 7 , NON-ASSESSMENT 92 127 TOTAL 182 227
+Assignments (Minimum points s = 44) On-time submission of assignment due 10/17 11:59 PM I 1 nointe Senior Mentor Visit #2 Satisfactory completion of assignment 4 points 6 7 Professional behavior (includes timely scheduling and follow through of meeting) 2 points On-time submission of assignment due 11/21 11:59 PM 1 points Senior Mentor Visit #3 Satisfactory completion of assignment 4 points 6 7 Senior Mentor Visit #3 Professional behavior (includes timely scheduling and follow through of meeting, and delivery of certificate of appreciation) 2 points O I I CITI Modules On time submission due 12/15 5:00 PM 5 points 5 5 PICO assignment On-time completion due 10/31 at 5:00 PM 1 point 1 1 FICO assignment Evidence of effort and resubmission if requested RUBRIC 10 22 Critical reading template On time submission due 11/7 at 5:00 PM 1 point 1 1 Chilical reading template Evidence of effort and resubmission if requested RUBRIC 13 26 ICS module Reflection Rubric due 11/2 11:59 PM 2 points 2 4 Professional Identity Formatio n (Minimum total points required = 34) • On time arrival, General professionalism: Includes proper attire and behaviors not covered below -1 point/event preparedness, and CLC (x7): On time - Includes GU practice and BLS 1 point each 7 14 professionalism are expected CLC (x7): Evidence of preparation 1 point each 7 14 for ALL required sessions.
+Small groups (x6): On time 1 point each 6 12 Small groups (x6): Tuesday AM preparation 1 point each 6 12 Includes, but not limited to, all Jigsaw PM preparation and participation (x2) 2 points each 4 4 activities at right: Required large groups (x4): On time and present for entire session 1 point each 4 4 TOTAL NON-ASSESSMENT 78 107 TOTAL 168 207